josezurita21/holbertonschool-shell/permissions/README.md

 #6.
 Multiple permissions
 *File:* 6-multiple_permissions
-This command is used to add execution permissions to the owner and the group owner and read permissions to other users.
+This command is used to add execution permissions to the owner and the group owner and read permissions to other users

+#7.
+Everybody!
+*File:*  7-everybody
+This command is used to add execution permissions to the owner and the group owner and to other users.